 It’s wedding season, and that means a whirlwind of parties, events, and gift-giving, not to mention the actual weddings.
 If you’re invited to multiple weddings (or even one destination wedding), the costs can really add up.
 The good news is, you don’t have to go broke helping friends and family celebrate their special days.
 Here are several ways you can save money as a wedding guest.

-Choose One Outfit — Buying a new outfit for every wedding and wedding-related event will blow through your budget like wildfire.
+Buying a new outfit for every wedding and wedding-related event will blow through your budget like wildfire.
 Buy (or find in your closet) one dress you love in a neutral color, then change it up with shoes, jewelry and bags.
 For a beach wedding, add flat sandals and boho jewels.
 A traditional, church affair might call for pearls and pumps, while a black-tie event is the perfect reason to break out your strappiest sandals and bring on the bling.
-Remember you’re the only one who’s going to know (or care) you’ve worn the same dress more than once.
+Remember you’re the only one who’s going to know (or care) you’ve worn the same outfit more than once.